CTGAP/ctgap-keyboard-layout/README.md

 ### Heatmap
 ![Heatmap](https://github.com/CTGAP/ctgap-keyboard-layout/blob/main/klanext/ctgap-2.en.ergodox_heatmap.PNG?raw=true)

-Note: This page is a WIP.
-I plan to add:
+Note: this page is a WIP; I plan to add design notes for each layout in the future.
-- CTGAP 3.0 downloads for Windows, MacOS, and Linux
-- Personal QMK Keymaps of CTGAP 3.0 for Dactyl Manuform 3x5/4x5 and Corne/CRKBD 3x5